 Employees who are not part of a collective bargaining unit can earn an annual bonus of up to 100% of their monthly base salary.
 These bonuses are normally paid in December at the discretion of the respective subsidiary's management, based on the individual performance of the employee and of the subsidiary.
-Executive managing directors do not receive annual bonuses.
-They have the option to structure their costto company package in such a manner as to include a 13th payment during December of every year.
+Employees on a costto company package have the option to structure their package in such a manner as to include a 13th payment during December of every year